ggold7046/tutorials/CONTRIBUTING.md

 tutorial up-to-date.
 Ideally, your tutorial should demonstrate PyTorch functionality that is not duplicated in other tutorials.

-As described earlier, tutorials are resources that provide a holistic end-to-end understanding of how to use PyTorch.
-Recipes are scoped examples of how to use specific features; the goal of a recipe is to teach readers how to easily leverage features of PyTorch for their needs.
+As described earlier, tutorials are resources that provide a holistic, end-to-end understanding of how to use PyTorch.
+Recipes are specific examples of how to use specific features; the goal of a recipe is to teach readers how to easily leverage features of PyTorch for their needs.
 Tutorials and recipes are always _actionable_.
 If the material is